sashakolpakov/einit/docs/algorithm.rst

 Robustness Properties
 ~~~~~~~~~~~~~~~~~~~~~

-The algorithm exhibits several desirable robustness properties:
+The algorithm handles several challenging scenarios:

-1. **Scale Invariance**: The algorithm is invariant to uniform scaling of the input point clouds
+1. **Scale Invariance**: Uniform scaling of input point clouds does not affect the result
-2. **Noise Tolerance**: Reasonable amounts of noise in the point coordinates have minimal impact on the principal axes
+2. **Noise Tolerance**: Moderate noise in point coordinates has limited impact on principal axes computation
-3. **Partial Overlap**: The algorithm works even when the point clouds don't have perfect correspondence, have occlusions, discrepancy in the number of points and in their mutual correspondences
+3. **Partial Overlap**: Works with point clouds that have different numbers of points, occlusions, and missing correspondences
+4. **Permutation Invariance**: Point ordering in the input arrays does not affect the result
+5. **Outlier Rejection**: Distance thresholding filters out poor correspondences

 Applications and Use Cases